 Carnivals include balls, parties and parades with floats and costumed dancers.

-Social clubs called "Krewes" organize the parades, and give balls and parties.
+Social clubs called "Krewes" organize the parades, and host balls and parties.

 Beads and coins called doubloons are thrown from the floats to the spectators.